refbook Availability overview

 Availability overview

-Refbook allows users to set their availability to prevent assignors rostering them to games incorrectly.
+Refbook allows users to set their personal availability to influence and restrict the ability for their Administrators to assign them.

-1. DEFAULT: the underlying default settings that will set a users 'general' availability (eg: every Saturday, all day)
+1. DEFAULT: the underlying default settings that will set a users 'general' availability (eg: every Saturday all day, every Sunday 12 noon - 6pm)

 2. CUSTOM: individual, specific items of availability/unavailability that can be created based on date, times, venue (eg: not available between 2-5 March after 6pm)

-3. CUSTOM (via Wizard): platform-guided workflow to set custom availability restrictions
+1. CUSTOM (via Wizard): this is a platform-guided workflow to set custom availability restrictions

-2. Multiple availability events can be 'stacked' and there is no need to remove or workaround previously input records.
+2. Multiple availability events can be 'stacked' using Custom Availability and there is no need to remove or workaround previously input records.

 Min/Max games

 Officials can set guiding limits on the number of appointments per day as part of their default availability.
-The are guides/preferences only and can be over-ridden by the admin.
+They are guides/preferences only and can be overridden by your organisation.

 Availability Status

-There are three status' of availability that allows users to provide maximum accuracy to their assignors.
-These status are used when setting Custom
+There are three status' of availability that allows users to provide maximum accuracy to their organisations.
+These status are used when setting Custom Availability:

-2. Unavailable: "I'm not available to be assigned"
+2. Unavailable: ie: "I'm not available to be assigned"

-3. Tentative: "I might be available to be assigned". ie: a placeholder for your availability as it cannot be confirmed yet.
-Tentative availability is only possible through the Custom method.
+3. Tentative: ie: "I might be available to be assigned".
+In other words, a placeholder availability as it cannot be confirmed yet.
+Tentative availability is only possible through the Custom Availability method.

 2. If you are uncertain on your availability, use Tentative.
 For example, "I don't yet know my plans because I'm potentially working, so I'm 50/50."